solomonyaa/Final_DevOps_Project/README.md

 - React escapes all output preventing XSS
 - Prompt injection hardened with XML delimiters and system prompt instructions
 - Docker container runs as non-root user
+- RDS is in a private subnet — not accessible from the internet
+- RDS security group only allows connections from EKS nodes

 ---